PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/add-edit-store.md

 9) Phone

 This input field allows to fill the phone number of the store.
+If more than 64 chars are filled the following message is dislayed: "The phone field is too long (16 chars max)."
+Only numbers are allowed for these fields.
+When trying to input a character that is not a number, an error message is displayed: "The phone field is invalid."

 10) Fax

 This input field allows to fill the fax number of the store.
+If more than 64 chars are filled the following message is dislayed: "The phone field is too long (16 chars max)."
+Only numbers are allowed for these fields.
+When trying to input a character that is not a number, an error message is displayed: "The phone field is invalid."

 11) Email address